 Not necessarily.
 It is like looking for a needle in a haystack!
 There are thousands of these proteins and millions of cells.
 Some of them are significant; some potentially so, and others not.

 We and other teams are building a huge catalogue of the different proteins present.
 This catalogue or database is available for analysis by scientists across the world.

 The next step is for scientists to choose a particular group of proteins that are felt worth examining further with the idea that it may provide the answer to the behaviour of cells which are, or will become, cancerous.
-To test the function of proteins we use different modeling systems, including cells from brain tumours.
+To test the function of proteins we use different modelling systems, including cells from brain tumours.